 Tribes of the Pacific Northwest

-The Native American tribes of the Pacific Northwest saw the eagle as having supernatural powers.
-One story tells the tale of how the eagle delivered the people from famine.
-In the tale, a brave warrior gave an eagle a salmon to eat.
-The eagle was so grateful that he showed his gratitude by bringing the warrior’s people salmon, then sea lions, and even whales to eat during times of famine.
+The tribes of the Pacific Northwest saw the eagle as having supernatural powers.
+One legend tells the tale of how the eagle delivered the people from famine.
+In the story, a brave warrior gave an eagle a salmon to eat.
+The eagle was so grateful that he showed his gratitude by bringing the warrior’s people salmon, then sea lions, and then whales to eat during times of famine.

-The Pawnee saw the large nests that eagles build, so eagles are symbols of fertility in Pawnee culture.
-The Pawnee also have an Eagle Dance and honor eagles with songs and chanting.
+The Pawnee People admired the large nests that eagles build.
+So, eagles are symbols of fertility in Pawnee culture.
+The Pawnee also have an Eagle Dance in which they honor eagles with songs and chanting.

-The Navajos have a legend about a warrior who kills a powerful monster.
-After he slays the beast, he realizes the monster has a nest with two babies in it.
-Knowing that if he leaves them unattended, the babies will grow up to be evil and destructive like their mother.
-So the warrior takes them and raises them as his own.
-One of the babies grows up to an owl and the other an eagle.
+The Navajos have a legend about a warrior who killed a powerful monster.
+After he slayed the beast, he realized the monster had a nest with two babies in it.
+Knowing that if he left them unattended, the babies would grow up to be evil and destructive like their mother.
+So the warrior took the babies and raised them as his own.
+One of the babies grew up to be an owl and the other an eagle.

-For the Zuni, the eagle is one of six directional guardians.
-The mountain lion is the guardian of the North, while the badger is the guardian of the South.
-The bear is the guardian of the West, and the wolf is the guardian of the East.
-The mole is the guardian of the inner Earth and the eagle is the guardian of the Sky.
+For the Zunis, the eagle is one of six directional guardians.
+The mountain lion is the guardian of the North, while the badger rules the South.
+The bear is the guardian of the West, and the wolf rules the East.
+The mole is the guardian of the inner Earth and the eagle is the protector of the Sky.

-As the guardian of the Sky, the eagle possesses the power of vision, intuition, and creativity, as well as the power of the spirit.
-The eagle spirit symbolizes transcending your personal problems as you seek out higher truths, ultimately becoming one with the Great Spirit.
+As the protector of the Sky, the eagle possesses the power of vision, intuition, and creativity, as well as the power of the spirit.
+Thus, in Zuni culture, the eagle spirit symbolizes transcending your personal problems as you seek out higher truths, ultimately becoming one with the Great Spirit.